This cattle handling technique looks at a low stress method for moving a small herd of cattle.

 Repeat this process to get the other side of the herd moving.
 As you continue this movement, working from one side to the other, the herd will become narrower in width and extend forward in the direction of travel.

-Similar to working the flight zone of an individual animal, you will move into the flight zone until the herd begins to move.
+Similar to working the flight zone of an individual animal, you will move into the flight zone of the herd until the herd begins to move.
 Once the herd begins to move you will reward the livestock by stepping out of the flight zone.
 If the herd slows down you simply repeat this process of stimulus > response > reward, to continue to move your livestock towards your target location.
+The reward is the relief of pressure that your cattle feel when you move out of their flight zone.

 Be aware that the shape and position of the Flight Zone of the herd is continually shifting.
 Constant observations will help you determine the new edge of the various zones.